Remove Duplicates From a List

 Is knowing those small differences going to make a slightly better Python programmer?
 Hopefully!

 You can read more about some assumptions I made, the benchmarking setup, and answers to some common questions in the Introduction article.
+And you can find most of the code examples in this repository.

 Let's prepare a simple test.
 I will use the randrange to generate 1 million random numbers between 0 and 99 (this will guarantee some duplicates):